blakfx/helix22/README.md

 # Helix22
 Helix22 is a novel cryptographic system, including cryptographic API, communication protocol and secure key-managment components.
+It has been developed by BlakFx (https://www.blakfx.com/).

 This repository holds description and general information about Helix22, its advantages over existing cryptgraphic systems and protocols.